brylie/wagtail-tailwind-blog/presentation/slides.md

 </div>

 <!--
-We start by setting up our development environment and installing the necessary packages.
+Let's start by setting up our development environment:

+1. We first create a virtual environment to isolate our dependencies
+2. Then we install the core packages - Django, Wagtail, and django-tailwind
-The [reload] option for django-tailwind gives us hot reloading during development.
+   - The [reload] option enables hot reloading during development
+3. We create a new Wagtail project using the CLI tool
+4. Initialize the database with migrations
+5. Create an admin user to access the CMS
+6. Start the development server to see our project

+These steps give us a working foundation to build upon.
 -->

 ---